Terrorism threat level raised in Northern Ireland

 The move, based on a Security Service (MI5) intelligence assessment, follows a rise in dissident republican activity, including a gun attack last month on a senior police officer.

-It sees the threat level raised from substantial to severe, meaning the risk of attack or attacks has gone from "likely" to "very likely".
+It sees the threat level raised from substantial to severe, meaning the risk of attack or attacks has gone from "likely" to "highly likely".

 It was announced by Northern Ireland Secretary Chris Heaton-Harris.